Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-data-access-components/add-ability-to-add-value-accessors-to-tenant.rst

 3. On the field **Rule**, click **Edit rule**.
 4. Click **Add a new rule**.
 5. Add the action **add specific insert option**.
 6. This action requires you specify a template.
-Select **Branched > Data Exchange > Providers > File System > Commands > File System Value Accessor Sets Root**.
+Select **Branches > Data Exchange > Providers > File System > Commands > File System Value Accessor Sets Root**.
 7. Add the condition **where the item template is specific template**.
 8. This condition requires you specify a template.
 Select **Data Exchange > Framework > Folders > Folders for Data Access > Value Accessor Sets Providers Root**.
 9. Add another condition.
 Add the condition **where the result of the expression query exists**.